ashinw/house-prj-pub/lower-level/section-G-requirements.md

 ## Problem

-1. The wardrobe is built into the wall and is bulky
+1. The wardrobe is built into the wall and it is bulky
 2. There is no cooling system in this room
 3. The current window frames are old, large and difficult to open behind the fly screen
 4. There is a halogen downlight dimmer transformer installed